crosetto/cupq/Readme.md

 the threads have to compare and shuffle their own value with each other, and that's roughly where the GPU ballot, bfind, and shuffle instructions come into play (in ![src/device/node.h](src/device/node.h) ).

-In particular say we want to propagate down an item, whithin a pop, and evict another item which will be propaagted further down.
+In particular say we want to propagate down an item, whithin a pop, and evict another item from the current node which will be propaagted further down.
 We first take the minimum of the children by comparing their *top* items weights.
-Once we have selected the min child, we compare the input item with the top item of the child array.
+Once we have selected the min child, we compare the input item with the top item of the min child array.
-If the input item is smaller than the top item, then the heap property is already satisfied, so we just return the input element.
-Otherwise, if the input element is not the smallest one in the min child array, we create a bit mask in a 32 bits register using the ballot instruction.
+If the input item's weight is smaller than the top weight in the min child, then the heap property is already satisfied, so we just return the input element.
+Otherwise, if the input element's weights is not the smallest one in the min child array, we create a bit mask in a 32 bits register using the GPU ballot instruction.
 Each thread compares its own item's cost in the min child array with the cost of the input item, and sets its correspondig bit in the mask to 1 if it is smaller, to 0 otherwise.
 Notice that there is at least one bit set to 0 in the mask, because the input item is not the smallest one whithin the child array.
 We get a mask like 00000001111111111111111111111111.
 We add 1 to this register, to get